rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 ```
 Critter arg0 - The user critter
 Obj     arg1 - The target object
-int     arg2 - skill being used
+int     arg2 - Skill being used
-int     arg3 - skill bonus from items such as first aid kits
+int     arg3 - Skill bonus from items such as first aid kits

-int     ret0 - overrides hard-coded handler (-1 - use engine handler, any other value - override; if it is 0, there will be a 10% chance of removing the used medical item)
+int     ret0 - Overrides hard-coded handler (-1 - use engine handler, any other value - override; if it is 0, there will be a 10% chance of removing the used medical item)
 ```

 -------------------------------------------